 This course prepares the student to provide basic personal care under the supervision of licensed nurses.
-It includes approximately 60 hours of online class work and a minimum of 20 hours skills practice and a minimum 40 hours clinical experience in a local health care facility including hospitals and/or nursing homes.
-Course completers are qualified to take the state skills and written exams to qualify to be listed on the registry as a certified nursing assistant (CNA).
+It includes approximately (80) hours of online class work and a minimum of (20) hours skills practice and a minimum (40) hours clinical experience in a local health care facility including hospitals and/or nursing homes.
+Course completers are qualified to take the state skills and written exams to qualify to be listed on the Idaho registry as a certified nursing assistant (CNA).
 Employment opportunities for CNAs primarily include hospitals; home care and long term care facilities.

 Here are some quick facts about the course.

-- Prerequisite: Fundamentals for Health Professions (with 80% or higher grade and 80% on final exam) and Medical Terminology (with 80% or higher grade and 80% on final exam)
+- Prerequisite: Fundamentals for Health Professions (with 80% or higher grade) and Medical Terminology (with 80% or higher grade)

 - Open to Juniors or Seniors only